agiftsanyazhar/F-I5ciQ-rbaF13Vy/wp-content/plugins/social-icons-widget-by-wpzoom/readme.txt

 * Initial release.

 == Upgrade Notice ==

+= 4.2.10 =
+Major performance improvements.
+Make sure to clear the WordPress cache and regenerate combined/minified CSS.

 = 4.0.0 =
 Major update.
 We've added a new Social Icons Block in the new Gutenberg editor!